riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 -  Developers and Designers
    -  responsible for creating, maintaining and upgrading the platform
 -  Investors and Sponsors
-   -  support financially and expecting returns in the form of partnerships, advertisments, subscriptions, and even positive publicity
+   -  support financially and expecting returns in the form of partnerships, advertisements, subscriptions, and even positive publicity

 ### Tertiary Stakeholders